 Over 10,000 organizations in 100+ countries recognize and accept the IELTS results – including universities, employers and governments.
 Managed jointly by the British Council, IDP: IELTS Australia and Cambridge Assessment English, the test was first established in 1989.

-While the TOEFL test is another popular option available to students, it is not currently recognized by the UK Home Office as a SELT.
+While the TOEFL Exam is another popular option available to students, it is not currently recognized by the UK Home Office as a SELT.

 Like with most standardized tests, there is no official ‘passing mark’.
 You will be graded based on your skills and receive a report with results ranging from the lowest possible ‘Band 1’ (understood as a “non-user”) to the highest possible ‘Band 9’ (understood as an “expert-user”).